kasbekarameya/Handwritten-Digit-Classification-using-Majority-Voting-Classifier/README.md

 ### Loss Function & Gradient
 Cross-entropy loss function or log loss function is used to measure the performance of a classification model whose input probability value is between 0 & 1.
 Here, as the problem needs a multi class solution i.e. from 0…9, we are using a variation of Cross Entropy loss function that uses a negative log-likelihood function to calculate error.
 Hence, we apply log function to the likelihood function of observations as follows:

 Now in order to update the weights of the model, we have to use the gradient descent method along with the loss function.
 The gradient descent method involves calculating the derivative of squared error function with respect to the weights of the model.
-This is called as Backpropagation [1].
+This is called as Backpropagation.
 Hence, the basis gradient descent formula is used for the operation:

 Where y is the output of the model & t is the target value vector.
 ### Hyperparameter Tuning & Results